alopez/alopez.github.com/join.md

 ## Prospective PhD students

-**I am no longer taking students for 2019.** Beyond that I expect to take one or two students per year.
+**I am no longer taking students for 2019.** I don't yet know whether I will take students in 2020.
+Beyond that I expect to take one or two students per year.

 Interest in natural language processing is skyrocketing.
 There are some